- This event has passed.

 Jessica Chapnik Kahn is an Argentinian-Australian singer-songwriter, actor and writer.
 She has appeared in plays, films and TV, including two years on Home and Away.
 She has worked with some of Australia’s finest musicians including Sarah Blasko, Old Man River, Lior and Craig Nichols from The Vines, as well as releasing two solo albums under the moniker Appleonia.
 She collaborated with Ben Lee on 4 albums, including the ARIA and AFI award nominated soundtrack for Joel and Nash Edgerton’s film ‘The Square’.
 She is the author of children’s book Lenny and the Ants and poetry collection MADRE, and co-author of Ronni Kahn’s biography A Repurposed Life, which was nominated for an ABIA award for biography book of the year 2021.

 Karen Pearlman writes, directs, and edits screen productions.
 She researches creative practice, cognition, and feminist film histories.
-The films in her trilogy about historical women editors (2016, 2018 & 2020) have won 30 competitive awards from peak industry bodies and film festivals.
+The films in her trilogy about historical women editors (2016, 2018 & 2020) have won over 30 competitive awards from peak industry bodies and film festivals.
 Dr Pearlman is also the author of the widely used textbook on editing, “Cutting Rhythms” (Taylor & Francis).
-She is Senior Lecturer in Screen Production and a Deputy Director of the Creative Documentary Research Centre at Macquarie University. http://www.karenpearlman.net/
+She is an Associate Professor in Screen Production and a Deputy Director of the Creative Documentary Research Centre at Macquarie University (http://www.karenpearlman.net/), and an Artistic Director, with Richard James Allen, of The Physical TV Company (http://physicaltv.com.au).

 WHEN: 6:30pm, 9 March 2023